vzaliva/otetris/README.md

     $ sudo port install libsdl2 libsdl2_image libsdl2_mixer libsdl2_net libsdl2_ttf
     $ opam install conf-sdl2-image conf-sdl2-mixer conf-sdl2-net conf-sdl2-ttf ocamlsdl

-NOTE: Due to https://github.com/ocsigen/lwt/issues/401 you need to do

-    opam pin add --dev-repo lwt

 ### Misc
 If you feel nostalgic, you should try to play using this terminal emulator: